NethermindEth/StarknetByExample/CONTRIBUTING.md

 ### Tests

-Every listing needs to have atleast integration tests:
+Every listing needs to have at least integration tests:

 - Integration tests are tests that deploy the contract and interact with the provided interface(s).
 At minimal make one test to deploy the contract.